timeequipment/tecportal/README.md

 # TecPortal

 TecPortal is a Ruby on Rails web application which hosts many smaller applications which interact with Attendance on Demand (AoD), and allows users to access different applications depending on their user permissions.
-It uses Devise to provide authentication, and a SqlLite3 database to store the users.
+It uses Devise to provide authentication, and a Postgres database to store the users, permissions, and plugin data.
 It incorporates several features:

 * There is a landing (home) page for all visitors initially.
 Once logged in as a user, each user has their own dashboard, and during their session this becomes their home page.